grovelabs/meteor-react/README.md

+#DEPRECATED
+This package has been deprecated in favor of the official Meteor React package, [`react-meteor-data`](https://react-in-meteor.readthedocs.org/en/latest/meteor-data/).

 # Meteor & React
 This a [Meteor](https://meteor.com) package that includes 2 React mixins that enable binding reactive data sources and DDP subscriptions to a React Component.